jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Modules/Week3/3-5_Array_Variables.md

 ### Try Alpine login again:

-Navigate to https://ondemand-rmacc.rc.colorado.edu in a new tab or window For me, I right-click on the above link and select Open Link in New Window Log into your CSU NET ID.
+- Navigate to https://ondemand-rmacc.rc.colorado.edu in a new tab or window
+  - For me, I right-click on the above link and select Open Link in New Window
+- Log into your CSU NET ID.
 You will receive a DUO PUSH on your phone.
 Accept it.
-To access the LINUX command line on ALPINE, go to the Clusters menu.
-Select >_Alpine Shell In another window, you can also access your files by going to the Files menu and selecting any available directories.
+- To access the LINUX command line on ALPINE, go to the Clusters menu.
+Select >_Alpine Shell
+- In another window, you can also access your files by going to the Files menu and selecting any available directories.

 For reference, see: [Connecting to remote computers](../../Resources/Connecting_to_remote_computers.md)

+Keep